Indicia-Team/irecord-training/exploring.rst

 Explore > Species Maps
 ======================

-Select the **Explore > Species Maps** menu item.
-This page provides a really quick and easy way to draw maps of the various species data held in iRecord.
+The **Explore > Species Maps** page provides a really quick and easy way to draw maps of the various species data held in iRecord.

 .. image:: images/explore-species-maps.png
     :width: 700px